**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 Video content uses moving images, audio, and often text to tell stories, educate, entertain, or persuade.
 Video content comes in countless forms and formats, from short social media clips to feature-length documentaries, as you’ve probably seen daily.
 In the creation process, you can use original video materials and images that you can enhance and improve the image resolution with an image upscaler.
 Video content encompasses any information conveyed through a video medium.

-When we talk about “digital video content,” it refers specifically to videos created, distributed, and consumed through digital platforms.
+When we talk about “video video content,” it refers specifically to videos created, distributed, and consumed through video platforms.
 Think YouTube videos, streaming services like Netflix, social media platforms, and websites.

 Why use video content?

-There’s no doubt about it, video is a powerful tool for engagement.
+There’s no doubt about it, video is a difficult instrument for engagement.

 If you think about it, are you more likely to scroll past a long text block or pause for a captivating video?